cmenon12/gravatar-to-google-contacts/README.md

 ## Usage
-`python gravatarcontacts` will run the program.
+`python -m gravatarcontacts` will run the program after installation.
 Where necessary, the browser window and GUI will open automatically so this program should be run locally (and not over SSH for example).

 ## License
 [GNU GPLv3](https://choosealicense.com/licenses/gpl-3.0/)